coursier/cache-action/README.md

 To take into account extra files in the cache key, pass via `extraFiles` either
 - a single path as a string
 - multiple paths in a JSON array, encoded in a string

+Blobs are accepted (processed by [glob-all](https://www.npmjs.com/package/glob-all)).

+### `extraSbtFiles`

+*Optional* Extra sbt files to take into account in the sbt cache key.
+Same format as extraFiles.

+### `extraMillFiles`

+*Optional* Extra mill files to take into account in the mill cache key.
+Same format as extraFiles.

+### `ammoniteScripts`

+*Optional* Extra Ammonite scripts to take into account in the Ammonite cache key.
+Same format as extraFiles.